open-socialism/open-socialism-site/open-socialism/criticisms/open-socialism-is-unproven.md

 ## Open Source Software

-Open source software is free software often run by independent groups of people.
-These people are working for free (although sometimes companies sponsor them) in distributed teams and in many cases are producing software of a superior quality to corporations.
+Open source software is free and open software often run by independent groups of people.
+These people are working for free (although sometimes companies sponsor them) in distributed teams and in many cases are producing software of a superior quality to the private sector.

 * They are largely working for the prestige.
 People don't need massive monetary rewards to want to strive and contribute great work to society.
 * They typically work completely in the open.
 All information on decision making, planning etc. is available online.
-* Like OS they favor [consensus seeking decision making](https://en.wikipedia.org/wiki/Consensus-seeking_decision-making){:target="_blank"}
+* Like OS they often favor [consensus seeking decision making](https://en.wikipedia.org/wiki/Consensus-seeking_decision-making){:target="_blank"}.

 ## The Business World